juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 [It was brought to my attention recently that my two associates here had smuggled in a soul from each of their worlds.
 Have they informed you of the reason for their actions?]

-Guy nodded, but Wei Zao simple said, "Wasn't it just a gift of a second life?"
+Guy nodded, but Wei Zao simply said, "Wasn't it just a gift of a second life?"

 {I didn't explain to him,} the pink wisp spoke up. {This one's extremely annoying to talk to.}

 [On the contrary,] the blue wisp addressed Wei Zao directly.
 [They had another motive in bringing you two here.
 Though I don't compute the efficacy of that decision since two foreign souls are inconsequential in the grand tapestry of causality.]

 "WAIT!"
 Wei Zao interrupted.
 "Y-You're the other guy!
 I knew there had to be another one.
-The Printing Press, the influx of modern inventions flooding the market.
+The Printing Press, and the influx of modern inventions flooding the market.
 It was you, wasn't it?!"

 "I don't know what you're talking about," Guy answered evasively.

 "Don't give me that bullshit!
 You-"

 [I am a world builder,] the blue wisp continued, silencing Wei Zao in the process.
 [We are beings who literally build the worlds that souls inhabit and maintain them.
 The world you live in right now was built by me.
-The one's you came from are built by Mast and Moni respectively.
+The ones you came from are built by Mast and Moni respectively.
 While these two only manage one world each, I happen to manage two.
 However, my first world has been parasitised and wholly consumed by another world builder of the parasitic order.]

 "What is all this?"
 Wei Zao blurted out.
 "Sys- I guess your name is Moni.
 What the heck is going on?"

 {Just shut up for once and listen!} Moni chided.

 "That's easy for you to say.
-I've literally been pulled into what feels like a plot way above my paygrade and I don't even understand a nineth of what is being said," Wei Zao complained.
+I've literally been pulled into what feels like a plot way above my paygrade and I don't even understand a ninth of what is being said," Wei Zao complained.

 [I believe a visual display will be of assistance here,] Tron stated before the void gained dimensionality and stars started to dot the scene.
 The surroundings turned into the vast emptiness of space, serene yet suffocating.

 All of a sudden, the scene started to warp and the dotted stars started to blur as though they were entering lightspeed.

-[The inhabitants of my previous world made it quite far in terms of understanding the rules I set in building it,] Trons voice echoed all around them.
+[The inhabitants of my previous world made it quite far in terms of understanding the rules I set in building it,] Tron's voice echoed all around them.
 [The races had all set for the stars, and were able to travel between planets nigh-instantaneously through warp travel.]

 Guy found himself hurled out of lightspeed and deposited before a chaotic scene.